Talk About Cloud First or Get There Last

 This blog post is the first part of a series of posts on the Cloud.
 Later posts will cover topics such as Role Based Access, Identity Access Management, Key Management, DevOps, the need for virtual network services.

-There is no doubt the greatest innovation in IT of the last 10 years has been the public cloud and virtualization.
+There is no doubt one of the greatest innovations in IT of the last 10 years has been the public cloud and virtualization.
 Being able to deploy resources for storage, computing, and communication with 0 capital expenditure, little risk of failure, little expert technical knowledge required (especially true for SaaS offerings), and a near 0 barrier to entry has provided startups and well established enterprises the ability to rapidly develop and deploy new applications and expand business operations in a scalable on-demand fashion.
 According to RightScale 2017 survey, 89% of their respondents were using the Public Cloud and 95% were using either Private Cloud, Public Cloud, or a Hybrid of the two.1

 Obviously the majority companies were not surveyed and it may be that you are in a company that hasn’t adopted any cloud technologies or is just beginning to discuss the matter.
 It is important as a security manager, director, or executive to be one of the first voices in the room to talk about Cloud strategy.
 This sets the tone from the beginning to include security in all developments.